 3) Judgment (FL-180)

 a) This may be reached by Agreement, through Litigation, or some combination thereof.
-Regardless of
+Regardless

-status of single.
+the status of single.

-b) You may refer to Judgment Checklist (FL-182), for a complete list of all mandatory forms that must
+b) You may refer to Judgment Checklist (FL-182), for a complete list of all mandatory forms that

-be submitted with a Judgment.
+must be submitted with a Judgment.

 4) Qualified Domestic Relations Orders (QDROs)

-a) These are special orders, generally prepared by a separate expert called an actuary (some attorneys
+a) These are special orders, generally prepared by a separate expert called an actuary (some

-accounts, in which case this step would not be necessary.
+keep their own accounts, in which case this step would not be necessary.

 5) Temporary/Pendente Lite/Modifications

 a) Often, after a case is filed but before we can get to Judgment, many cases need temporary orders.
-The

-modification or an enforcement of a prior order.
+need a modification or an enforcement of a prior order.

 b) These matters are addressed by filing a Request for Order (FL-300), along with any necessary

 supporting documents and forms, to be placed on a “short-cause calendar” with the Judge.
-At these
+At

-decision.
+and make a decision.
 Being brief and concise is your friend.

 At a minimum it will take six months for you to be returned to a status of single.
 There is a mandatory six-month waiting period in California.
 However, the documents to complete your divorce can be submitted at any time before or after this date.